tru0067/dotfiles/README.md

 ##### `install_notes.md`
 A brief outline of some common steps when performing a fresh install.

+### Useful config stuff you need to know

+-   If you use firefox, by setting `full-screen-api.ignore-widgets` to `true` (fastest to find by searching `dgets`) in `about:config`, you can maximise *windows* while keeping them *windowed*.
+This allows you to fullscreen videos while keeping them inside the bounds set by your window manager!

 ### TODO
 -   Sway
     -   Set up sway idle/lock